-At eleven o'clock on the night of April 4, 1888, at 75 years of age, Dr. José Eleuterio González died (due to "liver disease", according to his death certificate).
-The whole city regretted his loss and dressed in mourning, all social and economic activities were paralyzed.
+At eleven o'clock on the night of April 4, 1888, at the age of 75, Dr. José Eleuterio González Mendoza died (of "liver disease," according to his death certificate).
+The entire city mourned their loss and dressed in mourning, all social and economic activities were paralyzed.

-On April 8, the meritorious body was transferred to the "Gonzalitos Hospital" to bury him.
-At four o'clock in the afternoon he left the procession, headed by state and municipal authorities.
-Upon arriving at the Hospital, the coffin was placed on the porch, on a simple catafalque.
+On April 8, the body of the meritorious was transferred to the "Hospital Gonzalitos", to be buried.
+At four o'clock in the afternoon the procession departed, led by state and municipal authorities.
+Upon arrival at the Hospital, the coffin was placed on the porch, on a simple catafalque.
 In the background were crepes and legends that accounted for the values of the wise doctor.
-On the right side of his remains, a tribune for the funeral and funeral prayers was improvised.
-At the conclusion of the ceremony, the coffin was taken to the interior chapel of the hospital, where the next day it was buried on the north wall.
+On the right side of his remains, a tribune was improvised for elegies and funeral prayers.
+At the conclusion of the ceremony, the coffin was carried to the inner chapel of the hospital, where the following day he was buried on the north wall.

-A tombstone carved by F. Ferri was placed on his grave with the inscription:
+On his grave was placed a tombstone sculpted by F. Ferri with the inscription:

 His memory will not perish and his name will be repeated from generation to generation.
 Ecclesiastical Cap.
 XXXIX, V.10.

 Here lie the mortal remains of the Benemérito de Nuevo León.
 Dr. José Eleuterio González who knew how to live and die as a good son of God.
 DEP Monterrey, April 4, 1888.

 The Monterrey School of Medicine in memory of its founder.

 In his will he left a legacy, with which the upper floor of the old Hospital and the annexed building of the Medical School were built, completed in 1892.